Zren/Netbeans-Themes/ReadMe.md

 Here are some themes specifically designed for Java source code which are based off those found at http://eclipsecolorthemes.org/.

+### Intalling

+Go to `Tools > Options` and select the Font's & Colors section.
+Then click Import at the bottom left and select the downloaded zip file.
+Click the checkbox next to All, and press OK.
+Netbeans will restart (or just quit I've found).
+The `Editor > Other` section when importing is there in order to select the theme you just installed.

 ### All-in-1 Bundle

 Below is a download link that will contain the majority of the themes on this repository in a single zip for you to install.